Is it Hard to Build a Log Cabin by Yourself?

 When deciding to build our cabin we often wondered if it was possible for us to build it by ourselves.
 So the question often came up: is it hard to build a log cabin by yourself?

-Is it hard to build a log cabin by yourself?
-It is difficult to build a log cabin by yourself.
+Is it hard building a log cabin by yourself?
+It is difficult building a log cabin by yourself.
 Especially if you are attempting to have a modern log cabin style to the house.
 The nature of log cabins is to use logs.
 Logs for modern log cabins are too large for one person to handle themselves.
 It is best to leave the setting of foundation and the framing of the logs to someone who is well acquainted with the process.
 Generally, it is better to hire someone to help with the building of a log cabin.

 While a very romantic concept building a modern log cabin is not something that can be easily handled by someone without help.
 If you are searching for creating a simple Abe Lincoln style log cabin, that may be a little more achievable but still difficult.